Waterloo, ON

 University of Waterloo B1 B2 Laboratory

-With unique material choices and ample natural light, the B1/B2 renovation blends the practical requirements of specialized science and research environments with high design aesthetics.
-The renovated layout positions labs around the perimeter of the building, separated from circulation routes, with office and common spaces positioned in the centre area.
-This separation allowed us to maximize openness within the lab areas.
-Transom windows, glazing walls, and punch windows were used strategically to bring natural light deep into the interior communal areas, while maintaining privacy.
+The renovated layout positions labs around the perimeter of the building, separated from circulation routes to maximize openness within the lab areas.
+Windows, glazing walls, and punch windows were used strategically to bring natural light deep into the interior communal areas, while maintaining privacy.
 This transparency serves the dual purpose of encouraging cross-discipline interactions.
+The systems were upgraded with the addition of an air handling unit to accommodate supply for an environment with a 75/25 lab to office ratio and included the innovative use of highly efficient chilled beams.
+Solutions improved temperature and humidity control and reduced construction impact to the building.

 Services